easbar/jetty_jmh_benchmark/README.md

 JettyBenchmark.measureSumArrayHttp  40000000  avgt   25  31.976 ±  0.046  ms/op
 ```

-measureBaseline, measureBaselineHttp and measureSumArray all seem fine But measureSumArrayHttp seems to add around 6ms
+measureBaseline, measureBaselineHttp and measureSumArray all seem fine, but measureSumArrayHttp seems to add around 6ms
-additional time!
+additional query time!
 Where is this coming from?

-... and on yet some other machines it is even a lot worse, like this one:
+On some other machines it is even a lot worse, like this one:

 ```
 Benchmark                             (size)  Mode  Cnt   Score    Error  Units